After It Happens - On Letting It Happen (Focus 4 of 4)

 Focus 4 | After It Happens

-Once you're through it, you're not necessarily done with it.
+Just because you're through it doesn't necessarily mean you're done with it.

-Now that you've answered the icebreaker question, here's another to consider - this one about the tension between after and forever:
+Now that you've answered the icebreaker question, here's another to consider - this one about "getting over it"

 See what this Spotlight is focused on.